NEW REPORT: The AI and observability gap for frontend teams

 If you’re meticulous about your testing strategy, you can monitor user personas through this type of testing and even pinpoint opportunities for device- or region-specific optimization.

-3. Monitor and act on user feedback
+3. Real user monitoring and act on user feedback

 In a perfect world, your users would give you detailed bug reports that perfectly outline their issue.
 In reality, this is rare, and the lack of precision in reports leads to ample time spent tracking down and fixing bugs.
 Despite this, it doesn’t mean you should value user feedback.